 Cuckoo Bees - social bee species also include some cuckoo bee species, that not only behave in much the same way as the solitary cuckoo bees described above, but some also closely resemble their host species and emerge from winter after their hosts have already emerged and created their nest and first worker bees.

-Largely hybrid with other mellifera species, they vary greatly in colour from yellowish to nearly black.
+Largely hybridised with other mellifera species, they vary greatly in colour from yellowish to nearly black.

 The species we know as the 'Hive Bee' is largely a domesticated species in the UK, with most populations living in artificial man-made hives, although there are studies going on to establish whether there are still wild populations surviving.
-There is a hope that there are and that they will be closer to the indigenous 'black bee' Apis mellifera mellifera that originally inhabited our shores.
-Their association with humans is due to them building up up a significant store of honey in the nest to feed them over the winter months.
+There is a hope that there are and that they will be closer to the indigenous 'Black Bee' Apis mellifera mellifera that originally inhabited our shores.
+Their association with humans is due to the significant store of honey they build up in the nest to feed them over the winter months.
 With careful management crops of honey can be harvested from healthy colonies of bees year after year.
-Closely related species from Europe (Apis mellifera lugistica yellow bees) have been imported over the years to boost populations and honey production and have largely hybridised our UK populations.
+Closely related species from Europe such as the Yellow Honeybee Apis mellifera lugistica from Italy, and the Carniolan Honeybee Apis mellifera carnica from Slovenia have been imported over the years to boost populations and honey production and have largely hybridised our UK populations.
+As a result a variety of different coloured bees can often be seen at the entrance of our UK honeybee colonies.

 Not everything is as it seems, this bee is actually a Bee Hawk Moth